cuny-academic-commons/commons-in-a-box/readme.txt

 * Better support for child themes of cbox-theme
 * Fixed fatal error that sometimes occurred when activating Commons In A Box
 * Better PHP 5.4 support
+* Theme improvements: Better support for third-party plugin navigation, improved styling on the Messages panel

 = 1.0-beta4 =
 * Requires WordPress 3.5